sublimehq/sublime_text/README.md

-# Unofficial Sublime Text Bug and Issue Tracker
+# Sublime Text Bug and Issue Tracker

-This is an *unofficial* bug tracker for Sublime Text bugs and issues run by the community.
+This is a bug tracker run by the community.
 For the inital idea, read this forum thead: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.

+Before writing a new issue, **[search for it](https://github.com/SublimeText/Issues/search?q=&type=Issues)**, to check if it is already reported. **Please fill bug reports**, we encourage you to log properly every bug you found.

 ## The issue list